alkampfergit/personal-blog/codewrecks/content/post/general/some-thoughts-over-7zip.md

 I've start to investigate, and since the original folder contains lots of identical files (dll and pdb) the problem **could be related to solid archive type**.
 A friend of mine suggests me to check for change in default option for solid archive block size, but all blocks are greater than my data, so it is not the problem.

-Then I started reading t!he help thoroughfully and here is what I found:
+Then I started reading t!he help thoroughly and here is what I found:

 ![Solid option for 7zip change in latest version](../images/solid-options-7zip.png)